discretize/discretize-guides/builds/guardian/condi-firebrand/index.md

 <Divider text="Equipment"/>

 - Note that this build variant gains boon duration from the <Item id="79722"/> and <Item id="48916"/>.
 To keep up permanent <Boon name="Quickness"/> you will need to reach 24.6% boon duration.
-For longers fights drop <Item id="24560"/> for <Item id="72339"/>.
+For longer fights drop <Item id="24560"/> for <Item id="72339"/>.
 - If u have low might uptime you can change <Item id="24560"/> to <Item id="24562"/>
 - Playing the raid DPS build with this traits performs almost identically.